 For most of its games, MYBO uses banner ads as well as full-screen ads once the game is over.
 A much-loved feature is Smart Banners, which automatically appear correctly based on the screen sizes and capabilities of the different devices, including both tablets and phones.
 “With Smart Banners, we can cater to users on virtually any device, and our tests show that our games have a very low crash rate,” says Cherry Chen founder and chief operating officer for MYBO LIMITED.

 MYBO LIMITED appreciate the fact that Google Analytics offers an intuitive dashboard view so that they can easily see how many people are engaging with the company’s games and how they are playing them.
 If certain pages are not used, then the team quickly makes changes.
 Or, if gamers zip through the most difficult levels of the game, then MYBO knows it needs to create a new, more challenging level.
 This type of information allows for continuous improvement and fuels game popularity.

-Although the company is most well known now for “Starry Nuts,” “Bouncy Seed” is MYBO’s rising star.
+Although the company is most famous now for “Starry Nuts,” its another game “Bouncy Seed” is also a rising star.
 It received two million downloads and 10,000 5-star reviews in the first two weeks.
 The young company is, not surprisingly, exceptionally pleased.
 “We love games and we love to brainstorm with each other about new, fun ideas,” says Wei.
 “But of course in all this, AdMob plays a very important role in our revenue and profits.
 AdMob ads do not interrupt the user experience, yet AdMob provides a stable revenue base so we can keep doing what we do best – creating entertaining game experiences and having fun doing it.”

 “Today, ads comprise 75% of our group’s profits, with AdMob contributing 90% of that income.”
 Song Wei, founder and CEO of MYBO LIMITED